youssefkaroui/React-Portfolio/README.md

   <a name="installation"></a>
   ## Installation

-  Clone the repository on your local machine and run `npm i`, `npm start`.
+  Clone the repository on your local machine and run `npm i` then `npm start`.

   <a name= "usage"></a>

   ## Usage
-  Run the application on your local machine and navigate to your default browser to see the deployment or you can just access the deployment link in the Deployment section.
+  Run the application on your local machine and navigate to your default browser to see the deployment or you can just access the deployment link in the Deployment section down below.
   <a name="contribution"></a>

   ## Contribution